* New meeting of EU governments may be required for decisive action

-U.S. President Barack Obama has piled pressure on Europe for a more forceful response and the three leading EU powers - Britain, France and Germany - said they should be ready to ratchet up sanctions.
+U.S. President Barack Obama has piled pressure on Europe for a more forceful response, and the three leading EU powers - Britain, France and Germany - said they should be ready to ratchet up sanctions.

 Several diplomats said moving towards more sweeping economic sanctions could only be decided by heads of government.
-The attitude of the Netherlands, which lost 193 people in the incident, would be critical, diplomats said.
+The attitude of the Netherlands, which lost 193 people in the incident, would be critical, the diplomats said.

 "The impulse must come from The Hague because they have the moral mandate to demand a resolute, firm reaction.
 Everything depends on that," one EU diplomat said on condition of anonymity.

 "I think the events will serve to speed up sanctions, but as long as no new European council (of leaders) is called, ministers cannot go further even if they want to," another EU diplomat said.